KatherineMichel/stanford-code-in-place-final-project/README.md

 * Create a GitHub Action that can run the program solely via GitHub

-### Milestone 5- Publish

-* Add PyPI packaging configurations to the GitHub repo where the code is hosted
-* Create a GitHub Action that can auto-publish the package when a release is tagged on GitHub
-* Tag the release and verify published to PyPI

-### Milestone 6- Publicize
+### Milestone 5- Publicize

 * Create a README.md with instructions for how to use the code
 * Create a blog post for fun, explaining how to set up this bot
 * Share my project with friends, family, and colleagues :)

-### Milestone 7- Submit Assignment
+### Milestone 6- Submit Assignment

 * Make assignment video and submit assignment :)
 * Sit back, drink some tea, and enjoy some cute pet photos at [Simba Friends Bot](https://twitter.com/SimbaFriendsBot) Twitter account.

 ## Possible Enhancements

+* Add PyPI packaging configurations to the GitHub repo where the code is hosted
+* Create a GitHub Action that can auto-publish the package when a release is tagged on GitHub; tag the release and verify published to PyPI
+* Create the option to publish to the PyPI test instance first
 * Add a proper Change Log
-* Create the option to publish to the PyPI test instance first
 * Add a photographer credit (not required by Unsplash) as the status update
 * Add additional image filter algorithms